-- For Cases to Be Filed in the Norfolk / Newport News Divisions.
-Please contact either LaTanya Gibbs Jennifer Hinkle, Courtroom Deputy for the Honorable Frank J. Santoro, Chief Judge; Diana Morehead, Courtroom Deputy for the Honorable Stephen C. St. John; or Jennifer Hinkle Tai Brown, Courtroom Deputy.
-Ms. Gibbs may be contacted at (757) 222-7513 or by electronic mail to LaTanya Gibbs@vaeb.uscourts.
-Ms. Hinkle may be (757)222-7515 or by electronic Jennifer Hinkle@vaeb.uscourts.gov.
-Ms. Morehead may be contacted at (757) 222-7573 or by electronic mail to Diana Morehead@vaeb.uscourts.gov.
-Ms. Brown may be contacted at (757) 222-7514 or by electronic mail to Tai Brown@vaeb.uscourts.gov. - 3.
-For Cases to Be Filed in the Richmond Division.
+- 3. For Cases to Be Filed in the Richmond Division.
 Please contact either Lisa Gary, Courtroom Deputy for the Honorable Kevin R. Huennekens, or Peggy Rintye, Courtroom Deputy for the Honorable Keith L. Phillips.
-Ms. Gary may be contacted at (804) 916-2441 or by electronic mail to Lisa Gary@vaeb.uscourts.gov.
-Ms. Rintye may be contacted at (804) 916-2442 or by electronic mail to Peggy Rintye@vaeb.uscourts.gov. - 4.
+Ms. Gary may be contacted at (804) 916-2441 or by electronic mail to lisa_gary@vaeb.uscourts.gov.
+Ms. Rintye may be contacted at (804) 916-2442 or by electronic mail to peggy rintye@vaeb.uscourts.gov. - 4.
 For Mega Cases2 to Be Filed in Any Division.
 Please contact the Chief Judge's chambers. - B. Drafts of First Day Motions (as defined herein) should not be delivered to the Clerk's office or chambers.
-First Day Motions are to be delivered in final form upon request only after the motions have been filed. - C. As soon as reasonably practicable prior to filing a Chapter 11 Case, counsel to the proposed debtors are encouraged to make a good faith effort to provide advance notice of the intended filing and drafts of First Day Motions to the Assistant U.S. Trustee for the division in which the Chapter 11 Case is to be filed.
-Nothing herein shall be construed to modify applicable law concerning ex parte communications. - D.C.
-Nothing herein shall be construed to modify applicable law concerning impermissible ex parte communications. - E. Unless otherwise ordered by the Court, all first day hearings shall be conducted by video conference. - First day hearings shall be conducted on no less than 24 hours' notice and, unless otherwise requested by the debtors, held within 2 business days of the filing of the Chapter 11 case.
+First Day Motions are to be delivered in final form upon request only after the motions have been filed. - C. As soon as reasonably practicable prior to filing a Chapter 11 Case, counsel to the proposed debtors are encouraged to make a good faith effort to provide advance notice of the intended filing and drafts of First Day Motions to the Assistant United States Trustee for the Eastern District of Virginia (the "U.S. Trustee") for the division in which the Chapter 11 Case is to be filed. - D. C. Nothing herein shall be construed to modify applicable law concerning impermissible ex parte communications. - E. Unless otherwise ordered by the Court, all first day hearings shall be conducted by remote video conference. - F. First day hearings shall be conducted on no less than twenty-four (24) hours' notice and, unless otherwise requested by the debtors, held within two (2) business days of the filing of the Chapter 11 case. - G. D. These Chapter 11 Procedures shall apply to any case that is filed which meets the definition of a "Chapter 11 Case" as defined herein.
+However, nothing herein shall prohibit the debtor from (i) requesting a determination that any or all of these Chapter 11 Procedures not apply to the Chapter 11 Case; (ii) requesting alternative or additional procedures apply; or (iii) seeking such other or further relief as may be just and proper under the circumstances.